Photographer: Rob Young

 Haukadalur Geothermal Area Origins and Nature

-In addition, the largest of the geysers in the Haukadalur Geothernal Area itself draws great deal of well-deserved interest.
-That site, named Strokkur Geyser, and many of the geysers in the region, have one fascinating trait in common.
+That amazing formation, named Strokkur Geyser, and many of the geysers in the region, have one fascinating trait in common.
 That’s because they appear comparatively regular in the timing of their eruptions.
+In this, they’re like Old Faithful, in the United States.

-Haukadalur Geothermal Area Physical and Biological Distinctiveness
+Haukadalur Geothermal Area Distinctiveness

-Additionally, the awe-inspiring Haukadalur Geothermal Area has even more to offer.
-That holds true since several of the small springs in the area appear quite unique.
-The water within them qualifies as sodium bicarbonate thermal water due to the extremely high concentrations of sodium bicarbonate.
+As if everything mentioned previously wasn’t enough, the awe-inspiring Haukadalur Geothermal Area has even more to offer.
+That holds true due to the presence of a very specific occurrence, making several of the small springs in the area appear quite unique.

-Yet, the presence of sodium bicarbonate isn’t the only baffling part of the nature of the liquid.
-That holds true to yet another mind-boggling status about the Haukadalur Geothermal Area.
-To the continued amazement of researchers, these same streams in the also contain comparatively high concentrations of radon.
+That holds true due to yet another mind-boggling status about the seemingly inhospitable landscape .
+To the continued amazement of researchers, these same streams within the area also contain comparatively high concentrations of the radioactive gas radon.

 Features Sharing Its Area